 Snagging two Olympic golds in back-to-back days is not a matter of joke.
-Especially, the task can be extremely difficult if the athlete enters the yard with a history of facing defeats.
+Especially, the task can be extremely difficult if the athlete enters the yard after a shaky performance in the previous outings.
 On August 3, gymnast Carlos Yulo entered the Bercy Arena with the same baggage.
-Last year in Antwerp, Belgium, he was pushed to the previous rank among the 91 gymnasts.
+Last year at the World Artistic Gymnastics Championships in Antwerp, Belgium, he was on the verge of missing the Paris Olympics.
 His vault routine complicated his chance to make a comeback.
-But the Filipino gymnast knew how to turn the tables.
+But the Filipino gymnast got a stroke of luck at the next event.

-Now fast forward to August 3 this year.
-Carlos Yulo claimed the gold medal in the men’s floor exercise event at the Paris Olympics.
-The following day, he returned to the floor for the event that had put a question mark on his entry to the Paris Olympics—the vault event.
+In Paris, Yulo first claimed the gold medal on the men’s floor exercise.
+The following day, he returned for the event that had put a question mark on his entry to the Paris Olympics—the vault.
 However, this time as well, the gymnast stood victorious with a score of 15.116.
-Dyan Castillejo, a Filipino sports analyst and a former tennis star, was there to see him just like before.
+And Dyan Castillejo, a Filipino sports analyst and a former tennis star, could not have been happier.

 ADVERTISEMENT